ezramoss/Hand-Tracking-Cursor/README.md

 How to use:

-Flatten your hand, leaving gaps between your fingers, and postion it within the box on screen.
+Flatten your hand, leaving gaps between your fingers, and position it within the box on screen.
 This cursor will only move if your hand is within the box.
-In order to left click, close the gap between your index and middle finger.
-In order right click, touch your index finger to your thumb.
-Results are hightly dependent on the quality of your webcam and the lighting.
+To left-click, close the gap between your index and middle finger.
+To right-click, touch your index finger to your thumb.
+Results are highly dependent on the quality of your webcam and the lighting.

 Created with the following: